 The House of Dreams is one of London’s most incredible spaces.

 We all like to put our own stamp on where we live, but artist Stephen Wright has taken things to the next level.
-And you can see it for yourself this month, on September 29.

 He’s spent the last 20 years transforming the ground floor of his semi-detached home in south London into a miraculous-yet-moving temple of outsider art, but it’s only open to the public on a few days each year.